 Vegetation clearance near fire road gates is imperative for fire department access.
-Fuel treatments is similar to those recommended for roadways and is extended a minimum of 30 feet from road edges near gates.
+Fuel treatments are like those recommended for roadways and are extended a minimum of 30 feet from road edges near gates.
 Grasses are cut annually near gates, ground fuels (i.e., fallen wood, brush) are removed, and gates are functionally inspected and maintained.
 Fire agencies are working with landowners (GGNRA; MMWD; MCOSD; private) to ensure gate clearance is maintained and that gates are keyed and locked appropriately.